c0mm0n/edgemax4orange/README.md

 Now for the TV services

-  * Install vlan : either "apt-get install vlan" (untested but should be the easiest method)
+  * Install vlan : either `apt-get install vlan` (untested but should be the easiest method)
-  * or get it there : [https://github.com/c0mm0n/edgemax4orange/blob/master/vlan_1.9-3_mips.deb](https://github.com/c0mm0n/edgemax4orange/blob/master/vlan_1.9-3_mips.deb) and install with "dpkg -i /config/scripts/post-config.d/vlan_1.9-3_mips.deb"
+  * or get it there : [https://github.com/c0mm0n/edgemax4orange/blob/master/vlan_1.9-3_mips.deb](https://github.com/c0mm0n/edgemax4orange/blob/master/vlan_1.9-3_mips.deb) and install with `dpkg -i /config/scripts/post-config.d/vlan_1.9-3_mips.deb`

 Then, in ssh :

-  * modprobe 8021q
+`modprobe 8021q`

 Now is time to launch my custom script which will :